-- 1. Facilitate public and private investment in research and development to spur innovation in trustworthy AI. - 2.
+- 1. Facilitate public and private investment in research and development to spur innovation in trustworthy Al. - 2.
 Foster accessible AI ecosystems with digital infrastructure and technologies, and mechanisms to share data and knowledge. - 3.
-Ensure a policy environment that will open the way to deployment of trustworthy Al systems. - 4.
+Ensure a policy environment that will open the way to deployment of trustworthy AI systems. - 4.
 Empower people with the skills for AI and support workers for a fair transition. - 5.
 Cooperate across borders and sectors to progress on responsible stewardship of trustworthy AI.

-In June 2019, the Group of 20 (G20) (of which the UK is a member) adopted human-centred AI Principles that build on and complement the OECD initiatives.79
+In June 2019, the Group of 20 (G20) (of which the UK is a member) adopted human-centred AI Principles that build on and complement the OECD initiatives.141

 The UK Government was one of the early developers of a national response.
-The Office for Artificial Intelligence is a joint government unit forming part of the Department for Business, Energy and Industrial Strategy and the Department for Digital, Culture, Media and Sport, and is responsible for overseeing the responsible and innovative uptake of AI technologies for the benefit of everyone in the UK.80 This includes:
+The Office for Artificial Intelligence is a joint government unit forming part of the

-79 See www.mofa.go.jp/files/000486596.pdf.
+141 See www.mofa.go.jp/files/000486596.pdf.